evydsg/AND101/README.md

 # AND101 Project 1 - Hello, Squirrel!

-Submitted by:Evelise Guenda
+Submitted by: Evelise Guenda

-Time spent: 8hours spent in total
+Time spent: 8 hours spent in total

 ## Summary